 In Virtual Memory window, find the last section, Total paging file size for all drives, and see what's written in the Recommended row.
 Add about 200 megabytes to this value to get a good paging file size.

-In Windows Vista, 7 and 8, clear the Automatically manage paging file size for all drives check box.
+In Windows Vista and later, clear the Automatically manage paging file size for all drives check box.
 Windows XP does not have this option.

 Next, click to select your system drive (the drive where Windows is installed, most probably C:) in the list of available hard drives.
 Click Custom size and type the calculated value (Recommended + 200 MB) into Initial size (MB) and Maximum size (MB) fields.
 Verify you have sufficient amount of free space on the selected drive by looking up the value in Space available row.